-On 21 December 2004, Mr. Glenn Anderson and Mr. Steve Stopher from the 60th Civil Engineer Environmental Flight conducted a formal inspection of the LUCs at six ERP sites on Travis AFB.
+On 29 December 2005, Mr. Glenn Anderson and Mr. Steve Stopher from the 60th Civil Engineer Environmental Flight conducted a formal inspection of the LUCs at six ERP sites on Travis AFB.
 The six sites are designated as DP039, SD043, LF044, SD045, SS046, and LF007.
-This report serves as the official record of the results of the 2004 inspection and describes the upcoming efforts to improve LUC identification.
+This report serves as the official record of the results of the 2005 inspection.

-The following list provides a brief summary of the organization and content of the 2004 LUC Status Report:
+The following list provides a brief summary of the organization and content of the 2005 LUC Status Report:

 - Section 1.0 Introduction.
 Provides descriptions of the purpose, regulatory background and content of this annual report. - Section 2.0 Performance Measures.
 Describes the performance measures for LUCs.
 Subsections describe how these measures have been met. - Section 3.0 Building 755 (DP039).
 Describes the environmental conditions at Building 755 and the status of LUCs at that site. - Section 4.0 Building 916 (SD043).
 Describes the environmental conditions at Building 916 and the status of LUCs at that site. - Section 5.0 Landfill X (LF044).
 Describes the environmental conditions at Landfill X and the status of LUCs at that site. - Section 6.0 Former Small Arms Range (SD045).
 Describes the environmental conditions at the Former Small Arms Range and the status of LUCs at that site. - Section 7.0 Railhead Munitions Staging Area (SS046).
 Describes the environmental conditions at the Railhead Munitions Staging Area and the status of LUCs at that site. - Section 8.0 Landfill 2 (LF007).
 Describes the environmental conditions at the CAMU portion of this closed municipal landfill and the status of its LUCs. - Section 9.0 Conclusion and Summary of Findings.
-Summarizes the second year of managing LUCs in the WABOU. - Section 10.0 Works Cited.
+Summarizes the third year of managing LUCs in the WABOU. - Section 10.0 Works Cited.
 Lists the documents used in the development of this annual report.